-If the target antigen is present in the sample then the detection antibody will bind to it and the linked enzyme will be able to act on the substrate and a signal will be produced.
-This signal can be a simple color change (chromogenic) or light-producing (chemiluminescence).
+The detection antibody will bind to the target antigen in the sample and the linked enzyme will be able to act on the substrate and a signal will be produced.
+This signal can be a simple color change (chromogenic) or a light produced (chemiluminescence).
 The signal produced is directly dependent on the enzyme-substrate pair used for detection.
-Of course, if the antigen is not present in the sample, then the enzyme-linked detection antibody will not have anything to bind to and no signal will be produced.
-In the case of a fluroescence ELISA, the detection antibody will not be labeled with an enzyme, but will instead be labeled by a fluorophore.
-A flurophore emits light after it is excited by incident light.
-So, enzyme-substrate labels produce light or color as a result of the chemical interaction of the enzyme and substrate, but fluroescent labels require incident light in order to excite the electrons of the fluorophore into a higher energy state from which they can release energy and emit light.
+If the antigen is not present in the sample, then the enzyme-linked detection antibody will not have anything to bind to and no signal will be produced.
+In the case of a fluorescence ELISA, the detection antibody will not be labeled with an enzyme, but will instead be labeled by a fluorophore.
+A fluorophore emits light after it is excited by incident light.
+So as to say, enzyme-substrate labels produce light or color as a result of the chemical interaction of the enzyme and substrate, but fluorescent labels require incident light in order to excite the electrons of the fluorophore into a higher energy state from which they can release energy and emit light.
 An ELISA reader is a versatile instrument that can be used to detect any of these labels, so a variety of labels are available and simple to use in sandwich ELISAs.

 Common enzyme-substrate pairs

-There are two very popular chromogenic enzymes used for ELISA assays: Horse radish peroxidase (HRP) and alkaline phosphatase (ALP).
-HRP catalyzes the cleavage of its substrate hydrogen peroxide in the presence of a hydrogen donor to produce a color change.
-ALP catalyzes the color change of P-Nitrophenyl-phospate (pNPP).
+Horse radish peroxidase (HRP) and alkaline phosphatase (ALP) are the two most common chromogenic enzymes used for ELISA assays; the former catalyzes the cleavage of its substrate hydrogen peroxide in the presence of a hydrogen donor to produce a color change, and the latter catalyzes the color change of P-Nitrophenyl-phospate (pNPP).
 The chromogenic sandwich ELISA can be quantified by measuring absorbance.
 Many chemiluminescent and fluorescent enzyme-substrate pairs are also commercially available and they require fluorimeters or luminometers for quantification.